-The interaction between environmental and technical variables has a profound impact on our capacity to design and deliver services in both virtual and the face to\ face modes, and our on our capacity to understand the contradictions inherent in our attempts to provide personal service in a virtual service age.
+The interaction between environmental and technical variables has a profound impact on our capacity to design and deliver services in both virtual and the face to face modes, and our on our capacity to understand the contradictions inherent in our attempts to provide personal service in a virtual service age.
 In addition, the interaction between environmental and technical variables impacts on our capacity to understand the structures of our thought and our ways of perceiving reality.
 Hence interaction between these two sets of variables has a profound impact on the third, the attitudinal variables.
-In turn, attitudinal variables impact on our perception of what we are in the business of, what we do, and of our capacity to deliver high quality service within existing environmental and technical variables and no capacity to influence the wider environment.
+In tum, attitudinal variables impact on our perception of what we are in the business of, what we do, and of our capacity to deliver high quality service within existing environmental and technical constraints.
+A library technical probably has little or no control over technical variables and no capacity to influence the wider environment.
 But we all have the capacity to examine our own attitudes and to examine, understand and contribute to the library's response to these variables and to user needs.